-6. Limit on FFRDC Effort

-The scope of work to be performed by the FFRDC may not be more significant than the scope of work to be performed by the applicant.
+6. Limit on FFRDC Effort when FFRDC is not the Prime Applicant The scope of work to be performed by the FFRDC may not be more significant than the scope of work to be performed by the applicant.

-F. Limitation on Number of Letters of Intent and Full Applications Eligible for Review
+F. Limitation on Number of Concept Papers and Full Applications Eligible for Review